 Hiking the Iceline Trail in Yoho National Park

 Depending on your experience and fitness level, you have many options to hike the Iceline Trail.
-It can be done as a day trip, or a backpacking trip making it an ideal trail to customise to your schedule and ability.
+It can be done as a day trip, or a backpacking trip making it an ideal trail to customize to your schedule and ability.
 Also, it can be done in both directions, starting at the Whiskey Jack Hostel or Takakkaw Falls Campground.

-If you have more time, add the Whaleback section, which allows you sky high views of the Presidential peaks in Yoho National Park and includes a scenic stop at Twin Falls.
+If you have more time, add the Whaleback trail, which allows you sky-high views of the Presidential peaks in Yoho National Park and includes a scenic stop at Twin Falls.
 We hiked the full loop to make sure we saw the Whaleback and Twin Falls and it is about 30km.
-Doing the trail over a couple days gives you time to enjoy the area so naturally, this is what we recommend!
+Doing the trail over a couple of days gives you time to enjoy the area so naturally, this is what we recommend!
 If you’re one of those crazy speedy hikers or a trail runner it is possible to do both sections in one (very long) day but we take no responsibility for your sore feet!